domsolutions/gopayloader/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/domsolutions/gopayloader)](https://goreportcard.com/report/github.com/domsolutions/gopayloader)
 [![GoDoc](https://godoc.org/github.com/domsolutions/gopayloader?status.svg)](http://godoc.org/github.com/domsolutions/gopayloader)

-Gopayloader is a HTTP/S benchmarking tool.
+Gopayloader is an HTTP/S benchmarking tool.
 Inspired by [bombardier](https://github.com/codesenberg/bombardier/) it also uses [fasthttp](https://github.com/valyala/fasthttp) which allows for fast creation and sending of requests due to low allocations and lots of other improvements.
 But with added improvement of also supporting fashttp for HTTP/2.
 It uses this client by default, a different client can be used with `--client` flag.